Urinary Tract Infections (UTIs) are a common health issue that affects millions of people worldwide,

 biofilms.
 There are several safe, natural supplements that can be combined with anti-

-microbial treatment or used on their own to get rid of biofilms that have already developed.
+microbial treatment or used on their own to get rid of biofilms that have already developed. - Personal Hygiene: Maintaining good hygiene, proper wiping techniques, and staying

 hydrated are essential steps to minimize the risk of recurrent UTIs.